 Physiotherapy for Migraine & Headache Relief

-How does your neck condition cause a headache?
-It occurs when pain is referred from your neck structures following damage from prolonged use, incorrect posture, or from traumatic injury.
-The force placed on the nerves, ligaments, joints, and muscles in your neck causes stress and pain suddenly build up gradually over time, leading to cervicogenic headache.
+Headache occurs when pain is referred from your neck structures following damage from prolonged use, incorrect posture, or from traumatic injury.
+The force placed on the nerves, ligaments, joints, and muscles in your neck causes stress and pain can build up suddenly or gradually over time, leading to cervicogenic headache.

 What Causes a Cervicogenic Headache?